 As summer approaches, many people who love the water look forward to getting behind the helm of a boat.
 It’s important to be aware of all the requirements needed to handle a personal watercraft (PWC) such as Jet Skis and motorboats.

-Boating laws and safety
+Virginia boating laws and safety

 The state of Virginia takes boating laws very seriously.
 Here are some other rules to keep in mind while boating.